The Development of Leaders and Leadership

 PRINCIPLE 7: I FOCUS ON EMPATHY

 The key to building any relationship is one-to-one communication and true understanding.
 Listening with empathy is the key-toll for top coaches, sales people, and leaders.
 Doctors diagnose before they prescribe; top sales people assess needs before they sell solutions; coaches seek to understand before they try to be understood.
-At that point of true understanding, professional coaches then help others to set goals and take actions.
+At that point of true understanding, professional coaches then help others to set goals and take action.
 This trust will lead you to success.
 The greatest human need is to be understood.
 This coaching principle is the most powerful way to support and lead others.
 People need to articulate their situation.
 It helps people get clarity and take action.
 “Don’t be interesting – be interested” – Dutch banker.

 PRINCIPLE 8: I BELIEVE IN INVOLVEMENT AND DIVERSITY